Copilot-Language/copilot/README.md

 not.

-The *light prover* is defined in `Copilot.Kind.Light`.
+The *light prover* is defined in `Copilot.Theorem.Light`.
 This module exports the `lightProver :: Options -> Prover` function which builds a prover from a record of type `Options` :